bluescarni/mppp/doc/sphinx/tutorial_real128.rst

 * a variety of mathematical :ref:`functions <real128_functions>` wrapping the
   `libquadmath library routines <https://gcc.gnu.org/onlinedocs/libquadmath/Math-Library-Routines.html#Math-Library-Routines>`__.
   Note that the :cpp:class:`~mppp::real128` function names drop the suffix ``q`` appearing in the names of the libquadmath routines, and, as usual in mp++, they are supposed to be found via ADL.
-Member function overloads of the unary functions are also available:
+Member function overloads for the unary functions are also available:

   .. code-block:: c++